AlamoEngine-Tools/eaw.modinfo/README.md

 #### Default Mods
 For default mods, the identifier is the mod's install directory path.

-In the case where the mod's location produces multiple mod instances due to variant modinfo files, append the variant's name to the path.
+In the case where the mod's location produces multiple mod instances due to variant modinfo files, append the variant's name to the path, while not appending the mod's name for a possible existing main modinfo.

 For mods installed in the game's Mods directory, use the relative path to the `GAME_DIR/Mods/` directory.
 This effectively means using just the mod's folder name.